compiler-dept/speck/README.md

 There are currently the following assertions implemented:

-- `sp_assert(expression)`: Evaluate the expression and fail if the return is false.
+- `sp_assert(expression)`: Evaluate the expression and fail if the result is false.
 - `sp_assert_equal_i(number_a, number_b)`: Evaluate the equality of both numbers
 and fail if they're different.

 ## Running Speck

-If you have finished writing your test suites you can run `Speck` with:
+If you have finished writing your test suites, you can run `Speck`:

     $ make test